 What is the Pepero Game?

 If you’re having a hard time imagining how it is played, think of the scene with the spaghetti in the movie Lady and the Tramp.
 This game is also often played in Korean variety shows.
 You might have also seen this portrayed in some Korean movies or dramas.

 Have you ever tried eating Pepero?
-Now that you know all about this delicious cookie stick snack in South Korea and also about how to celebrate Pepero Day on November 11th, you’re all prepared for when the day arrives!
-Are you excited to experience your first Pepero Day?
+Now that you know all about this delicious cookie stick snack in the country and also about how to celebrate its holiday on November 11th, you’re all prepared for when the day arrives!
+Are you excited to also experience your first Pepero Day?